GrottoPress/mel/README.md

 However, there may be jobs that are scheduled unconditionally when your app starts (*global* jobs).
 For example, sending invoices at the beginning of every month.
 You should specify unique **static** IDs for such tasks.

-Otherwise, every time the app (re)starts, jobs are scheduled again, each time with a different set of IDs. *Redis* would accept the new schedules because the IDs are different, resulting in duplicated scheduling of the same jobs.
+Otherwise, every time the app (re)starts, jobs are scheduled again, each time with a different set of IDs.
+The store would accept the new schedules because the IDs are different, resulting in duplicated scheduling of the same jobs.

 This is particularly important if you run multiple instances of your app.
 Hardcoding IDs for *global* jobs means that all instances hold the same IDs, so cannot reschedule a job that has already been scheduled by another instance.